birchill/good-bundle/README.md

 That said, it does have a few advantages:

 - Accurate size statistics
-  (in my testing Relative CI reported a 200Kb as being 280kb!)
+  (in my testing Relative CI reported a 200Kb asset as being 280kb!)
 - Reports brotli compressed size
-  (if you're lucky enough to be serving assets using Brotli)
+  (maybe you're lucky enough to be serving assets using Brotli)
-- You own your data in S3 so you can slice and dice it as you please.
+- You own your data in S3 so you can slice and dice it as you please
-- For example, you can use the data in your own custom visualizations.
+- For example, you can use the data in your own custom visualizations
-- It comments on PRs.
+- It comments on PRs
-  (This feature is coming to Relative CI so hopefully this point will be moot in the near future but for now I can live without it.)
+  (This feature is coming to Relative CI so hopefully this point will be moot in the near future.)

 ## Setup